 International Business Committee

 The International Business Committee hosts speakers and reviews and recommends policy positions to strengthen the development of international trade, investment, and related services in Louisiana.
-The committee actively takes steps to ensure that the business environment in Louisiana is attractive and profitable for potential international investors and organizations.
+The committee actively meets to takes steps to ensure that the business environment in Louisiana is attractive and profitable for potential international investors and organizations The Committee is charged with coordinating an annual International Business Program

 Co-Chair: Larry Collins, Executive Director, Office of International Commerce, Louisiana Economic Development